Still Feels Good

 Still Feels Good is the fifth studio album by American country music group Rascal Flatts.
-It was released September 25, 2007, via Lyric Street Records.
+It was released September 25, 2007 as their fifth album for Lyric Street Records.
 The album sold 2,192,000 copies in the United States up to May 2009 and was certified 2× Platinum by the RIAA.

 Target stores released a bonus five-track CD along with Still Feels Good which includes four songs written by the group as well as a remix of their 2006 single "My Wish".

 The album produced five singles on the U.S. Billboard Hot Country Songs charts.
 The first single, "Take Me There", was co-written by Kenny Chesney and reached No. 1 on the country charts in late 2007.
 The second and third singles, "Winner at a Losing Game" and "Every Day", both peaked at No. 2.
 "Bob That Head", the album's fourth single, made the Top 20 at No. 15.
 The fifth and final single, "Here", also reached No. 1.